Coroner releases names of slain California kids, grandmother

 Grace Beltran, who lives three houses away, said a woman ran back and forth in their front yard, screaming, “My babies are gone!
 They’re all dead!”

-Germarcus David, 29, turned himself in to Los Angeles County sheriff’s deputies within minutes of his wife’s arrival at home.
-He remained jailed on $2 million bail and was expected to make an initial court appearance on Tuesday.
+David turned himself in to Los Angeles County sheriff’s deputies within minutes of his wife’s arrival at home.
+He remains jailed on $2 million bail.

-It wasn’t immediately clear whether he had a lawyer who could speak on his behalf.

 “To do this to the kids, it’s cowardly.
 It’s just unbelievable,” Waki Jones, who worked with the family through his Lancaster day care service, told the Los Angeles Times.